 The idea behind this creation was to recreate and experience participation in the old and traditional Italian dance known as Bergamasca.

-This 16th-century lusty dance depicted the reputedly awkward manners of citizens of Bergamo from where the dance originated.
+This 16th-century lusty dance depicted the reputedly awkward manners of citizens of Bergamo where the dance originated.

 It was performed as a circle courtship dance for couples where men circled forward and women backward until the melody changed.
 The Bergamasca never became a court dance.